Brunswick Square

-Brunswick Square is a 3 acre public garden and ancillary streets along two of its sides in Bloomsbury, in the London Borough of Camden.
+Brunswick Square is a 3 acre public garden and ancillary streets along two of its sides in the King's Cross area of the former parish and borough of St Pancras, in the London Borough of Camden.
 It is overlooked by the School of Pharmacy and the Foundling Museum to the north; the Brunswick Centre to the west; and International Hall (a hall of residence of the University of London) to the south.

 East is an enclosed area of playgrounds with further trees, Coram's Fields, associated with charity Coram Family which is just over double its size; next to that area Brunswick Square is mirrored, symmetrically by Mecklenburgh Square, likewise of 3 acres including roads.
 The squares are named after contemporary Queen consorts (the wife of George III and the wife of his eldest son George IV).